 High and ultra-high vacuum (UHV) vessels are used to house components, processes and experiments in a huge variety of applications.
 These vessels come in all shapes and sizes, and engineering within tight spatial parameters presents its own unique set of challenges.

-We solve problems in this field for clients in a range of industries, often in combination with other areas of Oxford Technologies expertise, such as diagnostics and remote handling.
+We solve problems in this field for clients in a range of industries, often in combination with other areas of Veolia Nuclear Solutions expertise, such as diagnostics and remote handling.